Guwahati and Kolkata to host world cup qualifiers against Oman and Bangladesh respectively | Goal.com

 India have won only against once against Oman, drawn twice and have lost on four other occassions.
 The two sides last met each other in December 2018, when they settled for a 0-0 draw.

 Since Qatar are the host nation for the 2022 FIFA World Cup, they gain automatic qualification and will not participate in the third round.
-Hence, if India finish second behind Qatar in Group E, they will advance to round three of the qualifiers as group winners.
+Hence, if India finish second behind Qatar in Group E and also remain amongst the best five runners-up, they will advance to round three of the qualifiers.